 *From here, it’s possible to go from here to Ouarzazate to begin a Sahara Desert trip if you want to combine trekking with a desert adventure.

-Extensions available to the laid-back coastal town of Essaouira, and/or a Sahara Desert excursion.
+Extensions available to include Marrakesh, the laid-back coastal town of Essaouira, and/or a Sahara Desert excursion.